What is ankle fusion?

 and elevate your leg as much as possible right after your surgery.

-After your surgery, you will likely need to wear a splint for a couple of weeks.
-You
+After your surgery, you'll likely need to wear a splint for a few weeks.
+You might

-might also need to use crutches for several weeks.
-Your healthcare provider will give
+also need to use crutches for a few weeks.
+Your healthcare provider will give you

-you instructions about how you can move your foot as you get better.
-You won’t be
+instructions about how you can move your foot as you get better.
+You won’t be able

 You won’t be able to see your incision at first.
-But let your healthcare provider
+But let your provider know right

-know right away if pain at the incision site gets worse, or if you have a fever or
+away if pain at the incision site gets worse.
+Also tell them if you have a fever or

 Keep all your follow-up visits.
-This is so your healthcare provider can keep track
+This is so your provider can keep track of your progress.

-of your progress.
-You may have your splint replaced with a cast or boot a couple of
+You may have your splint replaced with a cast or boot a couple of weeks after your

-Follow all your healthcare provider’s instructions about medicines, wound care, and
+Follow all your surgeon's instructions about medicines, wound care, and exercises.

 The name of the test or procedure